dabbler0/wigo/README.md

 ### Todo: True multiplayer games
   Right now all the games adversarial-ness is hard-coded in the game itself.
 There exists handles for turn changing in the game, because multiplayer was originally going to be supported by the WIGO environment; this should be implemented sometime.
 This would allow us to do experiments with self-play.

+### Todo: Serializable basis functions
+  Try requiring all basis functions to be serializable as dead JavaScript?
+Or even invent a mini-language for basis functions.
+This will allow us to have a more intuitive serialization/deserialization scheme.

 ### Experiment: Supervised vs. Unsupervised Training
   There is already a `compel` handle in the Agent class right now that allows supervised training.
 Try writing known-good AIs for games and training SARSA learning by compulsion, and seeing if it works better than SARSA learning by self-feedback.